 Click the Settings icon at the top right of the screen to view the Environment Settings window (Figure 12).

-NOTE: Clicking the trash can icon immediately deletes the variable without prompting the user for confirmation.
+NOTE: Clicking the trash icon immediately deletes the variable without prompting the user for confirmation.

 To add a variable, click the ADD VARIABLE button.
-The Create Remote Variable window will appear (Figure 13).
+The Create Remote Variable window will be displayed (Figure 13).

 Enter the Name of a keychain variable that has been defined via the command-line configuration options for the Environment Server (see the “Command-Line Configuration of an Environment Server” sub-section earlier in this article), and then click the SAVE button.
 The variable will then appear in the corresponding keychain list for Playbook Apps running on the Environment.